Set out below is a list of current and upcoming events at the partner monasteries and nunneries. (All dates are given in day/month/year format.)

 Event details: The monastery will perform the following practices:

 There is no webcast for this event.
-Gompa member-supporters are invited to register for the event and to send offerings, together with dedications, at any time up until October 31st, 2024.
+Gompa member-supporters are invited to register for the event and to send offerings, together with dedications, at any time up until February 2nd, 2025.

 We apologise for the cancellation /postponement of this event.
 All paid registrations will be refunded, all pre-registrations have been cancelled.

-Event ID: 3411
+Event ID: 3568

 Event type: Webcast Event (for member-supporters)

-Monks and nuns at the partner monasteries and nunneries are also cordially invited to view the webcast using the free member login of your partner monastery or nunnery.
+Monks and nuns at the partner monasteries and nunneries are cordially invited to view the webcast using the free member login of your partner monastery or nunnery.

 We apologise for the cancellation /postponement of this event.
 All paid registrations will be refunded, all pre-registrations have been cancelled.

-Event ID: 3410
+Event ID: 3570

 We apologise for the cancellation /postponement of this event.
 All paid registrations will be refunded, all pre-registrations have been cancelled.